catwomaniya/catwomaniya-blog/content/blog/Facebook Ads/index.md

     <img src = "./laptop.jpg" alt ="Woman using a laptop to browse social media" >
 </p>

 In the past few days, there has been a rise in the number of companies boycotting Facebook as a platform for advertising.
 Last I checked, more than 800 companies have pulled out their money from Facebook.
 It started out initially as a #StopHateForProfit campaign, to call out Facebook to up its game on content moderation, after Facebook didn't take any action on the post by President Trump stating "...
-Whent he looting starts, the shooting starts", which many people thought provoked violence.
+When the looting starts, the shooting starts", which many people thought provoked violence.
 (It does, it felt like a dog whistle).
 And then many small companies, who are relatively active in social issues, jumped in on the #BoycottFacebook movement.
 And soon other big companies like Unilever, Coca Cola, Ford followed after.

 <p align="center">
     <img src = "./FB.png" alt =" A bar chart showing estimated spending of Facebook advertisers " >